RealmKnight/CNWC-BLET-GCA-PLD-App/announcements.md

   DELETE FROM public.announcement_read_status
   WHERE announcement_id = $1 AND user_id = auth.uid();

-  -- Remove from read_by array
+  -- Remove from read_by array (consistent with existing message system) UPDATE public.announcements
-  UPDATE public.announcements
   SET read_by = array_remove(read_by, v_pin_number)
   WHERE id = announcement_id;